Dental Crown and Bridge

 Gold alloy is used when strength is desired and appearance is

 not a factor.
-There are many formulations of gold, varying from
+There are many percentage of gold, like 52% or 87%.

 Non-Precious Alloy

-cobalt, chromium, and palladium may cause immune problems and/or
+cobalt, chromium, and palladium may cause immune problems.

 ALL PORCELAIN All